Thank you for your interest in UMW!

 A CDS student presents her research to a class

-A Sample First-Year Schedule
+Sample First-Year Schedules

 Below please find some examples of first semester schedules for a Communication and Digital Studies major.
 There are many variations of a first semester schedule; the examples are just meant to help you see that there are many ways to reach the same goals.